Don't Be Fooled By Cheap Multivitamins

 Vegetarians, or anyone who's concerned about their intake of B-12, calcium, zinc, iron, and iodine should select a multi that's capable of delivering these (and other) nutrients most commonly found in meat.
 Deficiencies can naturally vary based on the austerity of each vegetarian lifestyle.
 For example, a vegan (plant sources only) would have greater nutritional needs than a lacto-ovo (includes dairy and eggs).

 Active and aging men stand to benefit the most from high potency formulas that contain extracts such as Saw Palmetto, Ginseng, and Ginkgo Biloba.
 Women, on the other hand, may want to look for formulas that contain Cranberry, Soy Isoflavones, Dong Quai and other female supporting compounds.

 Of course, these are just guidelines.
 Each one of us is completely unique.
 And in light of that, so are our nutritional needs.
 Selecting a multi-vitamin based exclusively on its price tag is almost as ridiculous as selecting one based on how alluring the label is.
 Choose wisely.
 Read supplement fact panels like a hawk.
 Choose a formula that offers generous potencies of vitamins, minerals, and antioxidants such as those offered by NOW Foods.
 With over 15 different scientifically formulated formulas to choose from, you're sure to find one that you can count on to keep you running at your best!

 Health Disclaimer.
 Content provided by NOW Foods.
-Copyright ©2006-2020.
+Copyright ©2006-2022.
 Published with permission.
+First published November 2006, last revised in August 2022.
 Jayson Kroner is a health and fitness journalist, a certified sports nutritionist, and co-author of the book "7-Syndrome Healing."